On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

 \begin{remark} The sum of two degree-like functions $\de_1$ and $\de_2$ is \underline{not} necessarily a degree-like function, because the second property in Definition~\ref{dl-function} may fail to hold for $\de_1+\de_2$.
 In particular, for $S=S_1\cup S_2$, there is no obvious relation between $\de_S$ and $\de_{S_1}+\de_{S_2}$.\end{remark}

-Recall from Definition~\ref{ideal-trig} that an \textbf{ideal triangulation} of $\Si_{g,n}$ is a maximal collection $\De$ of non-isotopic disjoint arcs between the $n$ punctures of $\Si=\ov{\Si}_{g,n}$.
+Recall from Definition~\ref{ideal-trig} that an ideal triangulation of $\Si_{g,n}$ is a maximal collection $\De$ of non-isotopic disjoint arcs between the $n$ puncture points of $\Si_g=\ov{\Si}_{g,n}$.
 An ideal triangulation may include so-called \textbf{folded} triangles.
 A folded triangle is a triangle in which two sides are supported on the same arc; see~Figure~\ref{folded-T_fig}.
+Some ideal triangulations of $\Si_{1,1}$ and $\Si_{0,4}$ are illustrated in Figures~\ref{gn11-fig} and \ref{n4EX}.
 Every triangle has three \textbf{corners}, determined by a choice of two of the three sides (the folded arc of a folded triangle contributes two sides to the unfolding of the triangle).
 Every ideal triangulation of $\Si_{g,n}$ is made of $n$ vertices, $3(n+2g-2)$ arcs, $2(n+2g-2)$ triangles, and thus $6(n+2g-2)$ corners.
 We denote the corresponding sets by $V(\De)$, $E(\De)$, $T(\De)$, and $\Theta(\De)$, respectively.
 When $\De$ is fixed in any discussion, we will simply write $V$, $E$, $T$, and $\Theta$, respectively.
 We follow the same convention for the other objects associated to $\De$.\\

 Let

 .1in

 \textbf{Proof of Theorem~\ref{sk-comp_th}.} As we explain below, Theorem~\ref{sk-comp_th} is essentially a consequence of \cite[Prop.~3.2, Thm~3.4]{AF}. {\it We show that the degree-like function $\de_\De\colon \tn{Sk}_{g,n}\lra \Z_{\geq 0} \cup -\infty$ associated to any ideal triangulation is a projective semi-degree and identify the graded algebra $\C[\cR_{g,n}]_{\de_\De}=(\tn{Sk}_{g,n})_{\de_\De}$ with the semigroup algebra of a specific saturated affine semi-group.}\\